Harihareswaran/Talko/my_flutter_app/README.md

 #  Talko — Your AI Chat Companion

-**Talko** is a Flutter-based AI chatbot app that delivers a WhatsApp-like chat experience.
+**Talko** is a Flutter-based AI chatbot app that delivers a chat experience.
 Built with Firebase, Gemini API, and Riverpod, Talko allows users to authenticate, engage in real-time conversations with an AI, and view their chat history seamlessly.

 ---